javaplus/DockerDojo/README.md

-# Docker and Kubernetes Dojo
+# Docker Dojo
-Tutorial on Using Docker
+Hands-on Tutorial for learning Docker!
+This is a collection of tutorials and exercises that help you get familar with Docker.

-## Presentation
+All interaction with Docker is done using the Docker CLI through the command-line/terminal.
+Some of the guides/labs walk you through what to do, but later on are more labs that just give you scenarios to try out and you figure it out on your own.
+Don't worry there are solutions if you get stuck or want to check if you came up with the same way of solving the problem as us.

-This is provided to those that attended an in-person workshop who wish to reference back to topics discussed.
-Much of the context is missing for those that did't attend, however it is not required material in order to proceed with the rest of the workshop below.
+If you'd like to have me guide you or your team through this training feel free to reach out to me @ btarlton@gmail.com.

 ## Pre-requisites: